switchboard-xyz/switchboardv2-rs/README.md

 # switchboard-aggregator

-A Rust library to interact with Switchboard's hosted data feeds.
+A Rust library to interact with Switchboard V2's hosted data feeds.

 ## Description